World Series Game 2 Ratings Rise From Game 1 As Astros Beat Dodgers

 Regardless of who won last night, Game 2 of the 2017 World Series between the Houston Astros and the Los Angeles Dodgers is already being minted as a classic.

-From the on-field introduction by the legendary Vin Scully, an all time World Series home run record, fires breaking out in the Elysian Park hills near Dodgers Stadium, and an 11-inning battle with L.A. that saw a remarkable Astros comeback that earned the Texas team their first World Series win ever, both teams put it all there on Wednesday.
+From the on-field introduction by the legendary Vin Scully, an all-time World Series home run record, fires breaking out in the Elysian Park hills near Dodger Stadium, and an 11-inning battle with L.A. that saw a remarkable Astros comeback that earned the Texas team their first World Series win ever, both teams put it all there on Wednesday.

 And, with the Astros winning 7-6 to tie it up one game apiece, it showed in the ratings as last night’s Game 2 hit an 11.0/20 in metered market results.

-With a mere 3% dip, that pretty much steady with last year’s Game 2 of October 26 2016 Game 2 match-up between the ultimately series winning Chicago Cubs and the Cleveland Indians.
+With a mere 3% dip, that’s pretty much steady with last year’s Game 2 of October 26 2016 Game 2 match-up between the ultimately series-winning Chicago Cubs and the Cleveland Indians.
 What may be the real victory for Fox is that last night’s Game 2 is up 8% from the series’ opener of October 24 where the hometown Dodgers won.

 All of which makes the metered market ratings of Wednesday’s World Series Game 2 the second best a Game 2 has done since 2009.
 That’s when the big market draws the Philadelphia Phillies and New York Yankees faced off in the Bronx on October 29 that year.